Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 What are your suggestions for the admissions office?

-Applicants overwhelmingly praised the admissions office for their helpfulness, responsiveness, and overall positive experience, providing no specific suggestions for improvement.
+Applicants overwhelmingly praised the admissions office for their helpfulness, responsiveness, and overall positive experience, with no specific suggestions for improvement.

 Everyone is very helpful and will get right back with you about and questions.